Currently browsing Capitol Cliches Archives

 Cynical (See Honest)

 (Editor’s Note: On August 18, Assemblyman Sandre Swanson, an Oakland Democrat, described a piece of legislation as a “good government bill.”
 In theory, all measures being approved by the Legislature are “good” or, put more neutrally, beneficial to Californians of one stripe or another.
 Else why would legislative time and taxpayer dollars be spent on them?
-And, more conclusively, when was the last time a legislator described legislation, accurately or inaccurately, as a “bad government bill.”)
+Read more »

 Other than a macabre sense of gallows humor, what would possibly cause the taxpayers of the United States to be eager about owning something so named?
 A better title might lead to a higher level of excitement about ownership.